-We will let the child know specifically what he/she is doing that we want to stop and we will let them know what action we will take if this behavior continues.
-Note: When children break rules that they know and understand, they don't get warnings.
+We let the child know specifically what they are doing that we want to stop, and what consequences they can predict will happen if this behavior continues.
+Note: When children break rules that they know and understand, especially those with automatic consequences that are established in advance, they don't get warnings.